thewrongstudio/characterise/to-do.md

 - Add selected button background colour to colour schemes.
 - Switch to using the word "theme" instead of colour scheme.
 - Reduce css repetition in settings buttons
+- Support changes in the storage model.
+Versioned or something.
+- If storage data cannot be deserialised, the old one should be saved in a different local storage key before the actually-used key is over-written.
+- Properly check if localStorage is supported.

 - Tests.